-Our second lead therapeutic candidate, BL-1040, is a novel resorbable polymer solution for use in the reduction or prevention of cardiac remodeling and congestive heart failure in patients who suffered an AMI.
-Reducing or preventing cardiac remodeling following an AMI may reduce or prevent transition to congestive heart failure and/or improve patient survival over the long term.
-Following an AMI, BL-1040 is administered via intracoronary deployment.
-Within the damaged cardiac tissue, the liquid BL-1040 transitions into a gel within the infarcted cardiac tissue and forms a "scaffold" that supports, retains the shape of, and enhances the mechanical strength of the heart muscle during the recovery phase following an AMI.
-The data from our preclinical studies suggest that BL-1040 improves the normal functioning of the heart.
-After consultation by our sublicensee Ikaria (see below) with the FDA, BL-1040 is being developed as a class III medical device under the FDA's pre-marketing approval, or PMA, regulatory pathway.
+Our first therapeutic candidate, BL-1040, is a novel resorbable polymer solution for use in the reduction or prevention of ventricular remodeling in patients who suffered an AMI.
+Preventing ventricular remodeling following an AMI may prevent transition to congestive heart failure and/or improve patient survival over the long term.
+Following an AMI, BL-1040 is administered via intracoronary injection.
+Upon contact with damaged cardiac tissue, the liquid BL-1040 transitions into a gel within the infarcted cardiac tissue and is believed to form a "scaffold" that supports, retains the shape of and/or enhances the mechanical strength of the heart muscle during the recovery and repair phases following an AMI.
+The data from our preclinical trials indicate that, by supporting the damaged heart tissue, BL-1040 preserves the normal functioning of the heart and the data from our clinical trials indicate that BL-1040 should be safe.
+After consultation by Bellerophon BCM LLC, or Bellerophon, with the FDA, BL-1040 is being developed as a class III medical device under the FDA's pre-marketing approval, or PMA, regulatory pathway.
+In December 2011, Bellerophon commenced PRESERVATION 1, a CE Mark registration clinical trial of BL-1040 (now called "Bioabsorbable Cardiac Matrix," or BCM).
+PRESERVATION 1 aims to evaluate the safety and effectiveness of BL-1040 (BCM) for prevention of ventricular remodeling when administered following AMI.
+The trial is a placebo-controlled, randomized, double-blind, multi-country and multi-center trial with an estimated enrollment of approximately 300 patients.
+The BCM device is being administered to subjects who had successful percutaneous coronary intervention with stent placement after ST-segment elevation myocardial infarction (STEMI).
+There are currently over 75 sites activated for this trial, 13 of which are in the U.S.